2015 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2015-S Proof DCAM Nickel Value

-The 2015-S Jefferson nickel represents San Francisco Mint’s proof production of 1,099,412 pieces, manufactured exclusively for collector markets through proof set sales rather than circulation release.
+The 2015-S Jefferson nickel represents the San Francisco Mint’s proof production of 1,099,412 pieces, manufactured exclusively for collector markets and sold through proof set offerings rather than released into circulation.

 2015-S Proof DCAM Nickel Price/Grade Chart